tesaunders/bsa/bsa.md

   ylab("") +
   theme(plot.caption = element_text(hjust = 0)) +
   labs(title = "Proportion of standards upheld",
-       caption = "Complaints can refer to multiple standards, and particular standards can be upheld or not upheld.\nNumbers are total counts of standards.") + guides(fill=FALSE)
+       caption = "Complaints can refer to multiple standards, and particular standards can be upheld or not upheld.\nThe total number of times a standard is considered as part of a complaint is shown to the left of the bar.") + guides(fill=FALSE)
 ```